EricLafortune/StealthRunner/README.md

 ![Screenshot 11](screenshots/screenshot11.png)
 ![Screenshot 12](screenshots/screenshot12.png)

-You can also see a [video](https://youtu.be/URf8y2Z6vso) on YouTube.
+You can also watch a [video](https://youtu.be/URf8y2Z6vso) of the intro and the first section of the game on YouTube.

-You're welcome to comment in the [Stealth Runner thread](https://forums.atariage.com/topic/371758-new-game-stealth-runner/) at AtariAge.
+You're welcome to join the [Stealth Runner thread](https://forums.atariage.com/topic/371758-new-game-stealth-runner/) at AtariAge.

 ## Requirements

+Most conveniently, if you want to run the game on a modern platform:

+* A TI-99/4A emulator, such as Mame, Classic99, JS99er, or MiSTer FPGA.

+Alternatively, if you want to run the game on the original hardware:

-* TI-99/4A home computer.
+* A TI-99/4A home computer,
-* Programmable ROM/RAM cartridge, with about 1.8 MB of space.
+* a programmable ROM/RAM cartridge, with about 1.8 MB of space, such as the Pi Pico PEB expansion or the Yellow Board cartridge,
-* 32K memory expansion (optionally an internal one).
+* a 32K memory expansion (optionally an internal one),
-* Speech synthesizer (optional).
+* a speech synthesizer (optional),
-* Mechatronic mouse (optional).
+* a Mechatronic mouse (optional).

-or:

-* An emulator for the TI-99/4A, such as Mame.

 ## Downloading